Data Science and Machine Learning Internship ...

 With this, we come to the end of this blog on Data Science vs Machine Learning.
 If you have any queries regarding this topic, please comment down below.

-If you are looking for online structured training in Data Science, edureka! has a specially curated Data Science course which helps you gain expertise in Statistics, Data Wrangling, Exploratory Data Analysis, Machine Learning Algorithms like K-Means Clustering, Decision Trees, Random Forest, Naive Bayes.
-You’ll learn the concepts of Time Series, Text Mining and an introduction to Deep Learning as well.
+Also, If you are looking for online structured training in Data Science, edureka! has a specially curated Data Science Masters Program that helps you gain expertise in Statistics, Data Wrangling, Exploratory Data Analysis, and Machine Learning Algorithms like K-Means Clustering, Decision Trees, Random Forest, Naive Bayes.
+You’ll learn the concepts of Time Series, Text Mining, and an introduction to Deep Learning as well.
 New batches for this course are starting soon!!